Last updated on June 10th, 2022

 Mark Traphagen: Many believe that keyword research is dead because Google doesn’t just look at keywords anymore.
 And it is true to a certain level.
 But it is not just about having the right words on the page or the individual words.
 It is now about doing basic keyword research and investing yourself in learning to do that.

 There is a lot of great free content out there on how to get started in keyword research.
 Because it starts to make you aware of what your audience is talking about and what they are looking for.
-Also, do not depend on your brainstorming, you are going to always have blind spots in this.
+Also, do not depend on your brainstorming; you will always have blind spots in this.
 Get just one good area to get started and educate yourself on.
+It becomes even more challenging when it comes to researching keywords for news sites like CNN News, Writeminer, NBC News, etc., as they need to target new keywords for every post.

 No one perfect way to do SEO